Menu

 RE

-In RE, we will be focusing on Christianity and will be exploring this enquiry question: Is the Christmas story true?
+In RE, we will be focusing on Sikhism and will be exploring this enquiry question: What is the best way for a Sikh to show commitment to God?

 PSHE